 They seek intimacy but at the same time feel unsure about other people’s willingness to be close to them.
 Feeling unlovable is a common characteristic of these kids.

-The equivalent attachment style in adulthood is called the Anxious Attachment or Preoccupied Attachment Style.
+The equivalent attachment style in adulthood is called the anxious attachment, preoccupied attachment style, or anxious preoccupied attachment.

 In AAI, anxious interviewees are entangled in still-intense worries and conflicted feelings about their parents.
 They can easily retrieve memories about the relationship, but have trouble coherently discussing them without anger or anxiety.
 They adopt a hyperactivating strategy to seek caregivers.

 Anxious grownups identify themselves with these statements:

 - “I would like to be close to others, but they usually don’t want to because my emotional closeness often scares people.”

 - “I worry about not being loved.
 I am so unlovable.”

 In the two-dimensional survey, an anxious adult reports high anxiety and low avoidance.
 They have a negative self-image but a positive view of the world.
 An individual with an anxious adult attachment style has a strong need for closeness, worries about relationships, and relies on hyperactivating strategies when seeking attachment in loving relationships.

-Kids with insecure-avoidant attachment tend to see others as uniformly cold, rejecting, or manipulative.
+Kids with insecure-avoidant attachments tend to see others as uniformly cold, rejecting, or manipulative.
 They feel insecure in relationships.
 They are avoidant and maintain an emotional distance to protect themselves.
 They use deactivation as their coping strategy.

 The equivalent adult style is also called the dismissive-avoidant attachment style.

 In AAI, avoidant adults dismiss the importance of attachment relationships or idealize them but provide no clear examples to support their characterizations.
 These individuals are dismissive of their attachment.

 These individuals are characterized by statements:

 - “I don’t feel safe close to others.”

 - “I have a hard time trusting people completely and it’s difficult for me to depend on others.”

 - “I get nervous when I reach a certain level of intimacy and others want to have a more emotional bond with me.”